NourDjihan/experiment-n/README.md

 # experiment-n

+## Baselines

+### Baseline for participants
-Baseline for participants: Load the experiment and starts it immediately:
+Load the experiment and starts it immediately.
 ```Smalltalk
 Metacello new
 	baseline: 'Exp';